anurajmohan/starter-hugo-academic/content/read/dl/index.md

 ---
 title: "A Deep Learning Student Roadmap"
-summary: "A structured roadmap for UG students to master Neural Networks, CNNs, RNNs, and Transformers using PyTorch."
+summary: "A structured roadmap for  students to master Neural Networks, CNNs, RNNs, and Transformers using PyTorch."
 date: 2026-02-24
 type: page
 ---